sanjeevai/sparkify-capstone/README.md

 <img src="./img/page_churn_dist.png" alt="page_churn_dist" width="100%">

-No stronf conclusion can be drawn from this graph.
+No strong conclusion can be drawn from this graph.

 3. Distribution of hour based on churn